approov/quickstart-ios-swift-urlsession/SHAPES-EXAMPLE.md

 If you still don't get a valid shape then there are some things you can try.
 Remember this may be because the device you are using has some characteristics that cause rejection for the currently set [Security Policy](https://approov.io/docs/latest/approov-usage-documentation/#security-policies) on your account:

 * Ensure that the version of the app you are running is signed with the correct certificate.
-* If you running the app from a debugger then valid tokens are not issued unless you have ensure your device [always passes](https://approov.io/docs/latest/approov-usage-documentation/#adding-a-device-security-policy).
 * Look at the console output from the device using the [Console](https://support.apple.com/en-gb/guide/console/welcome/mac) app from MacOS.
 This provides console output for a connected simulator or physical device.
 Select the device and search for `ApproovService` to obtain specific logging related to Approov.
 This will show lines including the loggable form of any tokens obtained by the app.
 You can easily [check](https://approov.io/docs/latest/approov-usage-documentation/#loggable-tokens) the validity and find out any reason for a failure.
+* Use `approov metrics` to see [Live Metrics](https://approov.io/docs/latest/approov-usage-documentation/#live-metrics) of the cause of failure.
 * You can use a debugger or simulator and get valid Approov tokens on a specific device by ensuring you are [forcing a device ID to pass](https://approov.io/docs/latest/approov-usage-documentation/#forcing-a-device-id-to-pass).
-As a shortcut, when you can use the `latest` shortcut as discussed so that the `device ID` doesn't need to be extracted from the logs or an Approov token.
+As a shortcut, you can use the `latest` as discussed so that the `device ID` doesn't need to be extracted from the logs or an Approov token.
-* Use `approov metrics` to see [Live Metrics](https://approov.io/docs/latest/approov-usage-documentation/#live-metrics) of the cause of failure.
+* Also, you can use a debugger and get valid Approov tokens on any device if you [mark the signing certificate as being for development](https://approov.io/docs/latest/approov-usage-documentation/#development-app-signing-certificates).
-* Inspect any exceptions for additional information
+* Inspect any exceptions for additional information.

 ## SHAPES APP WITH SECRETS PROTECTION